 In total 1066 plugs of the three key species were planted in eight sites around the Forest of Bowland AONB.
-The map at Appendix 1 shows the distribution of the species.
+The table below (in addition to the map at Appendix 1) shows the distribution of the species, where the seed was sourced, and the grower.